Federal trial to decide whether ex-chief of staff lied to protect his boss, Illinois House speaker

 The 68-year-old Tim Mapes, who served for almost two decades as Madigan’s chief of staff, faces single counts of perjury and attempted obstruction of justice.
 A conviction on the obstruction count alone carries up to 20 years in prison.

 Mapes lied repeatedly when he testified in 2021 to a grand jury investigating Madigan and others.
-In opening statements, the prosecutor told jurors Mapes also lied when he said he couldn’t recall any relevant details about Madigan’s ties to Michael McClain, who is a Madigan confidant, the Chicago Tribune reported.
+In opening statements, the prosecutor told jurors Mapes specifically lied when he said he couldn’t recall any relevant details about Madigan’s ties to Michael McClain, who was a Madigan confidant, the Chicago Tribune reported.

 “The defendant lied.
 Not just once but again and again and again, to prevent the grand jury from finding out” what Madigan, a Democrat, was up to, prosecutor Diane MacArthur said.